1

 而韓聞秦之好興事,欲罷之,毋令東伐,乃使水工鄭國閒說秦,令鑿涇水自中山西邸瓠口為渠,并北山東注洛三百餘里,欲以溉田。 中作而覺,秦欲殺鄭國。 鄭國曰:「始臣為閒,然渠成亦秦之利也。」 秦以為然,卒使就渠。 渠就,用注填閼之水,溉澤鹵之地四萬餘頃,收皆畝一鐘。 於是關中為沃野,無凶年,秦以富彊,卒并諸侯,因命曰鄭國渠。

-And Han, hearing that Qin liked to start projects, wanted to stop it and prevent it from attacking east, so it sent the water engineer Zheng Guo to secretly persuade Qin, ordering it to dig a canal from the Jing River from Zhongshan west to the Hulu mouth, along the north mountain east to pour into the Luo for more than three hundred li, intending to irrigate fields.
-When the work was half done, Qin became aware of it and wanted to kill Zheng Guo.
-Zheng Guo said: 'At first, I did this as a spy, yet when the canal is completed, it will also be to Qin's benefit.'
-Qin considered this to be so, and finally had the canal completed.
-When the canal was completed, it was used to pour water to fill blocked areas, irrigating more than forty thousand qing of salty and alkaline land, with each mu yielding one zhong of harvest.
-Therefore, Guanzhong became fertile fields with no famine years, and Qin thereby became rich and strong, finally uniting the feudal lords.
-For this reason, it was named the Zheng Guo Canal.
+When Han learned that Qin liked undertaking such works, it tried to stop him and forestall an eastern campaign, so it sent the water engineer Zheng Guo to secretly advise Qin to dig a canal from the Jing River at Zhongshan’s western shore to Hukou and then north along the mountains to the east for more than three hundred li, intending to use it for irrigation.
+Halfway through the work, Qin discovered what was happening and wanted to kill Zheng Guo.
+Zheng Guo said: “At first I was sent as a spy, but once the canal is finished it will still benefit Qin.”
+Qin thought this sensible and ultimately had the canal finished.
+Once it was completed, it diverted stagnant floodwater to irrigate more than forty thousand qing of saline and marshy land, and the harvest reached a full zhong per mu.
+Guanzhong thereby became fertile ground, harvests no longer failed, Qin grew rich and strong, and in the end it conquered the feudal lords.
+For this reason, the canal was named the Zheng Guo Canal.

 5